 Usage constraints The register is read-only.
-For a summary of the conditions which affect whether access to this register is permitted, see 11.2.4 External register access permissions on page 11-354.
-For a detailed description, see Arm [®] Architecture Reference Manual Supplement Armv8, for Armv8-R architecture profile.
+For a summary of the conditions which affect whether access to this register is permitted, see 11.2.4 External register access permissions on page 11-363.
+For a detailed description, see Arm® Architecture Reference Manual Supplement Armv8, for the Armv8-R AArch32 architecture profile.

 Traps and enables There are no traps and enables affecting this register.
 Configurations Available in all processor build configurations.
-Attributes PMPIDR0 is a 32-bit register.